FixMyBerlin/atlas-app/atlas-geo/README.md

 Whenever we talk about `hash`es in this code, this feature is referenced.

+#### Force rerun

-**Force rerun:** Whenever you need to force a rerun, open [any lua helper](./processing/topics/helper/Set.lua) and add a temporary code comment, save and restart the processing.
+Whenever you need to force a rerun, open [any lua helper](./processing/topics/helper/Set.lua) and add a temporary code comment, save and restart the processing.
+Use the helper `run-full.sh` to do this automatically.

 ### Processing: Inspect changes